 ✨ THE KITES

 November 2 is Día de los Difuntos.
-It is not an official holiday, but a lot of the same spirit carries over, more cemetery visits, more fiambre, a quieter continuation of the day before.
-If you want the full picture of how this compares to Day of the Dead traditions elsewhere in the region, I covered that in Day of the Dead Traditions in Guatemala and Day of the Dead celebrations across Latin America.
+It is not the main public holiday in Guatemala the way November 1 is, but the feeling carries over with more cemetery visits, more family gatherings, and more fiambre.
+For the bigger picture of how this compares to other Day of the Dead traditions in the region, read my guides to Day of the Dead traditions in Guatemala and Day of the Dead celebrations across Latin America.

-Sumpango and Santiago Sacatepéquez are not the only place where November 1 takes a distinct shape.
-In Todos Santos Cuchumatán, a Mam Maya town tucked into the Sierra de los Cuchumatanes in Huehuetenango, the day is marked by the Carrera de Cintas, also called the Carrera de las Ánimas.
-Riders in red trousers, white shirts with purple stripes, and hats trailing ribbons and feathers race horses through the town from around eight in the morning until four in the afternoon, after a ceremony asking permission from the saints and the earth.
-Drinking is part of the ritual itself, not an incidental side effect, and falls happen every year.
-It is intense, it is not staged for visitors, and it is nowhere near Antigua, roughly 150 kilometers northwest of Guatemala City, so this is its own trip rather than something you tack onto a Sacatepéquez-based itinerary.
-If you want a Day of the Dead tradition that has nothing to do with kites or flowers, this is it.
+Sumpango and Santiago Sacatepéquez are not the only places where November 1 takes a distinct shape.
+In Todos Santos Cuchumatán, a Mam Maya town in the Sierra de los Cuchumatanes in Huehuetenango, the day is marked by the Carrera de Cintas, also called the Carrera de las Ánimas.
+Riders wear traditional clothing and race horses through town after ritual preparation.
+It is intense, dangerous, and not staged for visitors.
+If you want to see it, treat it as its own western-highlands trip with careful planning, not as an easy add-on from Antigua.

 Timing It Around the Kites or the Flowers?